Reuben-Kipkemboi/Django-to-Railway/README.md

 ## Installations and prerequisites
-- Make sure your web app is ready for deployment.For django web app here are the common requirements that should be in your app environment.
+- Make sure your web app is ready for deployment.For django web app here are the common requirements that should be in your app environment. when I talk of ready, I mean have your application on a github repository.If not worry less.
+1. First go to [Github](https://github.com/)  and create your account.
+2. Once you are logged in, click the + link in the top toolbar and select New repository.
+* Fill in all the fields on this form.
+While these are not compulsory, they are strongly recommended.
+* Enter a new repository name and description.
+For example, you might use the name "django_test" and description "First web_app deployed to railway.app".
+* Choose Python in the Add .gitignore selection list.
+* Choose your preferred license in the Add license selection list.
+* Check Initialize this repository with a README.
+3. Press Create repository.

  <mark>DEBUG.</mark> This should be set as False in production (DEBUG = False).
 This stops the sensitive/confidential debug trace and variable information from being displayed.